symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 Background
 **********

-A namespace is an on-chain unique domain for your assets.
+A :doc:`namespace <../../concepts/namespace>` is an on-chain unique domain for your assets.
+The easiest way to understand it is by means of the domain-file analogy on the internet.

-The easiest way to appreciate it is the domain and file analogy on the internet.
-Imagine that a domain address has to be unique in a root (lowest level).
+A mosaic is like a file hosted on a domain and represents an asset.
+Like a website and directory, a mosaic can have the same name as other files on other domains.
+However,  a namespace + mosaic is always unique.

-If one :doc:`account <../../concepts/account>` creates a namespace, that namespace will appear unique in the NEM ecosystem.
+If an :doc:`account <../../concepts/account>` creates a namespace, that namespace will appear as unique in the NEM ecosystem.
 For example, if one were to create a namespace called ``foo``, a second person cannot create the same namespace.

 *************
 Prerequisites